Blog

 The first step in designing your space is to figure out your business model.
 Understanding how your space makes money will help determine your product offering and therefore, your overall layout.
 For example:

 • Is your focus on selling long-term team spaces?
-You’ll want more space for larger private offices.
+You’ll want large private offices.

-• Are you catered to daily drop-ins and travelers?
+• Are you catering to daily drop-ins and travelers?
 Dedicated desks and open spaces will be paramount to your design.

 • Do you want to rent out event space?
 You’ll need large open spaces that are sectioned off from the rest of the space.

-Another way of thinking about it is to consider your ideal client profile and what kind of space they will need.
+Another way of thinking about it is to consider your ideal client profile (ICP) and what kind of space they’ll need.
 A coworking space for startups may require more meeting room availability, while a space for solopreneurs would benefit more from private offices.

 Step 2: Figure out what your needs are

 Once you determine your business model, you’ll need to figure out what the needs of your business are.
-Kia uses the framework of Services and Essentials to help him organize his needs.
+Kia recommends using the framework of Services and Essentials to help organize your needs.

 Services